Frequently asked questions (FAQs) about the Graduate Engineering Programs

 When are applications accepted?

 Applications for admission are accepted continuously throughout the entire year.
 When your application for admission is received, it is evaluated and you will be advised as to your status.
-Students may take up to six credits to complete admission requirements and be admitted to a degree program under graduate special enrollment rules.
 Students are responsible for having official transcripts sent directly from all undergraduate schools they have attended to the University of St. Thomas.

 The university operates on a semester basis: